 3pm – 4pm: Diversity in Outdoor Learning and Play

-Learning through Landscapes’ former Head of Programmes and Partnerships, Heena Dave, and cultural marketing consultant Myvanwy Evans will share how Learning through Landscapes is working with partners to develop a more diverse and equitable approach to outdoor learning and play.
+Learning through Landscapes’ CEO Carley Sefton and cultural marketing consultant Myvanwy Evans will share how Learning through Landscapes is working with partners to develop a more diverse and equitable approach to outdoor learning and play.

-4pm – 5pm: Outdoor Learning and Teacher Practice – Challenges and Opportunities
+4pm – 5pm: Increasing Outdoor Learning and Play – globally and school by school

 9am – 10am: Learning to Make Behaviour Maps in School Grounds